MicrosoftDocs/Viva/Viva/goals/wrike-projects-in-viva-goals.md

     :::image type="content" source="../media/goals/goals-save-wrike-projects.gif" alt-text="Image of save Wrike project":::

-You have successfully linked your key result in Viva Goals to a Wrike project or Wrike task.
+You've successfully linked your key result in Viva Goals to a Wrike project or Wrike task.
 Viva Goals will now update the key result through hourly syncs.

 Projects in Viva Goals are available across all our pricing plans.
 If you would like to have Projects enabled for your organization, please have an account admin reach out to support@xxxxxx with your request.